HeavstalTech/heavstal-docs/src/content/docs/oauth/oauth-guide.md

 4. **Reduced Integration Overhead:** By leveraging standard OAuth 2.0 and OIDC protocols along with a dedicated SDK, developers can quickly implement secure authentication without building complex identity infrastructure from scratch.

 ## Why Heavstal Authentication over other auth provider
 Heavstal Auth reduces account compromise risks through mandatory multi-factor authentication and modern account protection mechanisms.
-Furthermore, Heavstal Auth is designed for low-latency authentication flows, reliable uptime and more importantly it's the first African-built OAuth provider giving African developers a major advantage.
+Furthermore, Heavstal Auth is designed for low-latency authentication flows, reliable uptime and more importantly it's also an African-built OAuth provider giving African developers a major advantage.
 The platform also benefits from enterprise-grade edge protection and DDoS mitigation through Cloudflare's global network.

 <!-- ## Rate Limits
 Coming Soon...